Facupelli/Cuyo-Brewers-Friends/README.md

 # Cuyo-Brewers-Friends

-I'am currently working on this project. to view the app deployed add /home at the end of the url
+You can view the app deployed: cuyo-brewers-friends.vercel.app

-## Is a "social network" for home brewers in Argentina, where you can create and post recipes and rate them.
+## Is a "social network" for home brewers in Argentina, where you can create, post recipes and rate them.
 Inspired by brewersfriend.com

-Im using mongoDB with mongoose, Node.js and express for the backend, and React-redux with typescript for the frontend among others.
+I using MongoDB with Mongoose, Node.js and express for the backend, and React-redux with Typescript for the frontend among others.

 ### The styles applied are just provisional.